-Don’t you dare get on a plane without this!
 Travel insurance is just as important as your passport and contrary to popular belief, it is NOT expensive!
-We’re sharing a story about why you NEED travel insurance, which companies we use and what policy details to look for when you go over our travel insurance comparison.
+We’re sharing exactly why you NEED travel insurance, which companies we use and what policy details to look for when figuring out the best policy for you.

 We have been exactly where you are right now: debating whether or not to get insurance for our travels.